VasilisG/Heightmap-Generator/README.md

 # Heightmap-Generator
-A heightmap generator used for terrain generation made in Python.
+A heightmap generator used for terrain generation made in Python and the [Pillow](https://python-pillow.org/) library.

 The algorithms used for terrain generation are: